hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Individual Calculations API

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) allows a developer to:
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/) allows a developer to:

 * trigger a self-assessment tax calculation
 * list all their self-assessment tax calculations for a tax year
 * retrieve their self-assessment tax calculation result using multiple endpoints
 * list self-assessment tax calculations for a given National Insurance number (NINO) and tax year
-* trigger a self-assessment tax calculation for a given tax year.
-The result of the calculation can be explored via the “Retrieve a self-assessment tax calculation metadata” endpoint
+* trigger a self-assessment tax calculation for a given tax year - the result of the calculation can be explored via the “Retrieve a self-assessment tax calculation metadata” endpoint
+* indicate the intent to make a final declaration and receive a Calculation ID
+* submit a final declaration for a tax year
 * retrieve high-level calculation metadata for a given Calculation ID
 * retrieve the calculated Income Tax and National Insurance contributions for a given NINO and Calculation ID
 * retrieve the taxable income that has been used in the self-assessment tax calculation for a given NINO and Calculation ID
 * retrieve the allowances, deductions and reliefs that exist for the self assessment tax calculation for a given NINO and Calculation ID
 * retrieve the end-of-year Income Tax and National Insurance contribution estimates for a given NINO and Calculation ID
 * retrieve “info”, “warning” and “error” level messages linked to a Calculation ID

+Final declaration was previously called "crystallisation".

+Before starting the final declaration journey, the software package will need to ensure that, for the relevant tax year, the customer:

+* has finalised EOPS for all their businesses (self-employment and uk-property)
+* has already provided their entire income e.g. interest, dividends, other SA schedules
+* does not have any additional information to provide

 **From 30 November 2021 this API will be at V2.0, and V1.0 will no longer be available.**